amal-nassih/virtual-keyboard/README.md

 ### General Info
 ***
-i choose to implement a code that give us a virtual keyboard which can be used only by opening our webcam and moving our hands.
+I choose to implement a code that give us a virtual keyboard which can be used by opening our webcam and moving our hands.
-I learned i lot in this project , working with python libraries as well as how machine learning work
+I learned i lot in this project :
+* working with python libraries
+* landmark detection ...

 ### Screenshot
 ![Image text](https://www.united-internet.de/fileadmin/user_upload/Brands/Downloads/Logo_IONOS_by.jpg)